gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 Heatmaps are another visualization tool that also help's us to visualize which features are important to explain the metric across the whole dataset.

-For ease of visualization, in this case the activations where aggregated across topic.
+For ease of visualization, in this case the activations were aggregated across topic.

 | ![Heatmap Res 5](/assets/images/Gemma2_Lists/heatmap_res_5.png) | ![Heatmap Res 20](/assets/images/Gemma2_Lists/heatmap_res_20.png) |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------|